 At this point, the question that might be circling your mind is what is the next Emilia Clarke movie or TV show?
 Well, the good news is that we have a clear answer to that question.
-Here’s the list of upcoming Emilia Clarke films/TV shows scheduled to release in 2019 and 2020.
-We can only hope that the latest Emilia Clarke movies would be as good as some of her recent ones.
+Here’s the list of upcoming Emilia Clarke films and TV shows scheduled to release in the near future.
+We can only hope that the new Emilia Clarke performances would be as good as some of her recent ones.

-‘Crazy Rich Asians‘ star Henry Golding is joining forces with ‘Game of Thrones’ juggernaut Emilia Clarke for the most important Christmas movie since ‘Love Actually’.
-According to recent media reports Paul Feig, the mastermind director behind ‘Bridesmaids‘, ‘Ghostbusters‘, and ‘A Simple Favor’, will direct Golding and Clarke in ‘Last Christmas’, based on a script written by screen legend Emma Thompson and playwright Bryony Kimmings.
+‘Crazy Rich Asians‘ star Henry Golding joins forces with ‘Game of Thrones’ juggernaut Emilia Clarke for the most important Christmas movie since ‘Love Actually‘.
+Paul Feig, the mastermind director behind ‘Bridesmaids‘, ‘Ghostbusters‘, and ‘A Simple Favor’, directs Golding and Clarke in ‘Last Christmas’, based on a script written by screen legend Emma Thompson and playwright Bryony Kimmings.

 Read More: Upcoming Emma Roberts Movies

 ‘Game of Thrones’ has given us a show to be proud of for a long time.
 The HBO series managed to get the entire world hooked to the kingdom of Westeros and its politics.
 However, fans might have felt a little let down by the ending of the series.
 Based on the works of George R.R.
 Martin, the series introduces us to Westeros, with its knights, white walkers, and dragons.
 However, in such a dangerous landscape, human politics still remains the deadliest thing plaguing the people.